-A DANGER: Keep hands away from the cutting area and the blade.
-Keep one hand on the main handle and the other hand on the auxiliary handle or the motor housing.
+DANGER: Keep hands away from the cutting area and the blade.
+Keep your second hand on the auxiliary handle or the motor housing.
 If both hands are holding the saw, they cannot be cut by the blade.

-- a) Do not reach underneath the workpiece.
-The guard cannot protect you from the blade below the workpiece. - b) Adjust the cutting depth to the thickness of the workpiece.
-Less than a full tooth of the blade teeth should be visible below the workpiece. - c) Never hold the piece being cut in your hands or across your leg.
+- Do not reach underneath the workpiece.
+The guard cannot protect you from the blade below the workpiece. - Adjust the cutting depth to the thickness of the workpiece.
+Less than a full tooth of the blade teeth should be visible below the workpiece. - Never hold the piece being cut in your hands or across your leg.
 Secure the workpiece to a stable platform.
-It is important to support the work properly to minimize body exposure, blade binding, and loss of control. - d) Hold power tools by the insulated gripping surfaces when performing an operation where the cutting tool may contact hidden wiring or its own cord.
-Contact with a "live" wire will also make exposed metal parts of the power tool "live" and shock the operator. - e) When ripping, always use a rip fence or straight-edge guide.
-This improves the accuracy of cut and reduces the chance of blade binding. - f) Always use blades with arbor holes of the correct size and shape (diamond versus round).
-Blades that do not match the mounting hardware of the saw will run eccentrically, causing loss of control. - g) Never use damaged or incorrect blade washers or bolt.
+It is important to support the work properly to minimize body exposure, blade binding, and loss of control. - Hold power tools by the insulated gripping surfaces when performing an operation where the cutting tool may contact hidden wiring or its own cord.
+Contact with a "live" wire will also make exposed metal parts of the power tool "live" and shock the operator. - When ripping, always use a rip fence or straight-edge guide.
+This improves the accuracy of cut and reduces the chance of blade binding. - Always use blades with arbor holes of the correct size and shape (diamond versus round).
+Blades that do not match the mounting hardware of the saw will run eccentrically, causing loss of control. - Never use damaged or incorrect blade washers or bolt.
 The blade washers and bolt were specially designed for your saw for optimum performance and safe of operation.